-- 10. Lower the toe boards, if they were used.
-Remove the clamp and turn the log 90 or 180 degrees.
+10. Lower the toe boards, if they were used.
+Use the hydraulic levers to release the clamp and engage the log turner.
+Turn the log 90 or 180 degrees.
 Make sure the flat on the log is placed flat against side supports if turned 90 degrees.
 Make sure it is placed on bed rails if turned 180 degrees.
-If the log was turned 90 degrees and you are using toe boards to compensate for taper in the log, raise the front or rear toe board again on the second side of the log until the heart is parallel with the bed. - 11.
-Repeat the steps used to cut the first side of the log until the log is square.
+If the log was turned 90 degrees and you are using toe boards to compensate for taper in the log, raise the front or rear toe board again on the second side of the log until the heart is parallel with the bed.

+11. Repeat the steps used to cut the first side of the log until the log is square.
 Cut boards from the remaining cant by adjusting the blade height for the thickness of boards that you want.